This section of our site is just for you...

 - A 6 1/2 fret is nice and you'll likely want one so you can play in an additional key.
 You can get one added later by a luthier if needed.

 - The strings should not be uncomfortably high (easy enough to press down to get a clear note.)

-- Sound hole shape is not important - hearts, circles, etc. Instrument shape is not important - varieties available: teardrop, hourglass, trapezoidal.
+- Sound hole shape is not important - hearts, circles, etc. Instrument shape is not important - the two main shapes are teardrop and hourglass.

 - A nice clear sound.
 Some instruments sound dull; some bright; some loud; some sound plasticy.
 Pick a sound that you like.
 Brand new instruments made of solid wood (not plywood) will open up after time spent playing them (months to years) and will sound EVEN better.

 - For those on a super low budget, there ARE some decent cardboard soundbox instruments.
 Use the same criteria.